Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 Use I-statements when expressing your concerns and allow for the possibility that you could be mistaken.

-If your loved one is refusing treatment, don’t make an ultimatum unless you’re prepared to follow through with the consequences.
+If your partner is refusing treatment, don’t make an ultimatum unless you’re prepared to follow through with the consequences.

 - Portions of this article were adapted from the book Loving Someone with an Eating Disorder, © 2019 by Dana Harron.
 All rights reserved.